Abusayeed-dev/Shipping-Sales-Performance/README.md

 ## Author

-**Abu Sayeed Mozumder** · Built May 2026 · Portfolio piece for Sales Coordinator role application.
+**Abu Sayeed Mozomder** · Built May 2026 · A Portfolio for Sales Coordinatorrole.